Jon Peters

 Figure 1.
 From nuclear chromosomes to DNA with bases exposed

 When you look at chromosomes today microscopes and staining techniques have improved to the point where the banding patterns from various dyes result in stunning photos.
 When we compare human chromosomes to chimp chromosomes for example, the banding is almost identical.
 To the evolutionary scientist that’s because they share an ancestor.
-To the creationist it’s only due to common design; since humans and chimps are both primates and very similar, a Designer in creating these two separate species would have of course used some of the same DNA.
-To the creationist, humans and chimps never shared a common ancestor.
-This is based almost entirely on creationist a priori religious beliefs.
+To the antievolutionist it’s only due to common design; since humans and chimps are both primates and very similar, a Designer in creating these two separate species would have of course used some of the same DNA according to them.
+To the antievolutionist, humans and chimps never shared a common ancestor.
+This is based almost entirely on creationist a priori religious beliefs in most cases.
 If you look at Figure 2 the only way to make all the human (H) and chimp (C) chromosomes match is to take chimp's 12 and 13 and stick them together end on end and now the banding of those two fused chromosomes match human chromosome 2.
-This is what was announced in 1991, that the fusion point of chimp chromosomes 12 and 13 had been found in human chromosome 2.
+This is what was announced in 1991, that a fusion point that matches chimp chromosomes 12 and 13 had been found in human chromosome 2.

 Figure 2.
 Fair Use applicable.
 For education purposes. https://www.kqed.org/quest/586/chromosome-fusion-chance-or-design